 The resulting visualization (treemap), can provide the following insights.

-The West and East regions are the leading regions in Sales generated.
-(Interpret by the size of tree maps for each region).
+The West and East regions are leading in Sales.
+(Interpreted by the size of treemaps for each region).

-The Sub-Category Chairs and Phones generated most of Sales for West, East and Central regions. (interpreted by the Size of square for each Sub-Category in the tree map).
+The Sub-Category Chairs and Phones generated most of Sales for West, East and Central regions. (interpreted by the size of the square for each Sub-Category in the treemap).

-Only two Sub-Category’s in the West region were unprofitable, with Central region recording seven unprofitable Sub-Category’s. (interpreted using color).
+Only two Sub-Category in the West region were unprofitable, with Central region recording seven unprofitable Sub-Categories. (interpreted using color).

 Note, these are some of insights which can be drawn from this visualization.
 More approaches like use of filters and parameters can be applied to deliver same information to users in different ways.

 Drag dimension Sub-Category to the Rows shelf.